“On a Little Street in Singapore” 1935-1941

 Further west along the seafront was Singapore’s Harbour Terminal buildings which provided berthing for both passenger liners as well as merchant steamers.
 The seafront Harbour Terminal area continues further west until it reaches the estuary of the narrow Singapore River where shipping companies and goods warehousing activities were located.
 On a typical working day lighters and barges would line the banks of Singapore River and coolies and stevedores would be continuously loading and off-loading goods and merchandise discharged from the holds of cargo ships anchored just offshore in the Singapore Harbour Roads.
 Further west again is Tanjung Pagar town which was in British colonial days the China Town of Singapore where more recent arrived Chinese immigrants largely from Southern China would live and work in the adjacent Singapore Port Area.

 As a young man Tze-Fatt dreamed of making a career in the glamorous commercial advertising business.
 In pursuit of his dream he would explore the shopfronts lined up along Singapore’s Orchard Rd and Bras Basah Rd.
-During the day Orchard Rd was a cacophony of shoppers and bicycle trishaws all attracted by the multitude of shop signages and advertising hoardings which came alive at sunset, with the seductive glow of neon and the flashing lights advertising popular fizzy drinks, cigarettes and movie billboards.
-(7-Up; Bubble Up, Green Spot, Red Lion, Marlboro, Lucky Strike, and the billboards of Cathay Cinemas)
+During the day Orchard Rd was a cacophony of shoppers and bicycle trishaws all attracted by the multitude of shop signages and advertising hoardings, which came alive at sunset with the seductive glow of neon and the flashing lights advertising popular fizzy drinks, cigarettes and movie billboards.
+(7-Up; Bubble Up, Green Spot, Red Lion, Marlboro Lucky Strike, Cathay Cinema)

 Later in the early 50’s when Tze-Fatt visited Singapore on his annual business trips he would observe the evolution of Singapore’s Cold Storage Supermarket which added its Magnolia Restaurant and Milk Bar to its upper floor.
 Instead of having a multitude of sales staff serving customers, Cold Storage Supermarket was first store in Singapore to introduce self-service where customers would help themselves to goods on display shelves which were all well packaged and presented to attract the eye of the shopper.
 Tse-Fatt noticed that expatriate British families readily adapted to a life in Singapore’s languid tropical humidity and heat but they hankered for modern air-conditioned supermarkets where they could shop for their familiar imported home brands of canned, chilled and frozen foods.